 The OSHA powered industrial truck standard (29 CFR 1910.178) lists the conditions under which a forklift is required to be removed from service.
 If operators notice these conditions while driving, they must stop, park, and get assistance.
-If the operator notices these conditions while driving, the operator must stop, park, and get assistance.
-Use this checklist to confirm that your forklift is in safe operating condition.

 Recommended Vehicle Inspection Practices